bioboot/class15/lecture15_BIMM143_W18-EDITED.md

 write.table(sig_genes, file="significant_genes.txt", row.names=FALSE, col.names=FALSE, quote=FALSE)
 ```

 Then, to perform pathway analysis online go to the Reactome website (<https://reactome.org/PathwayBrowser/#TOOL=AT>).
 Select “choose file” to upload your significant gene list.
 Then, select the parameters “Project to Humans”, then click “Analyze”.

 > **Question**: What pathway has the most significant “Entities p-value”?
 Do the most significant pathways listed match your previous KEGG results?
 What factors could cause differences between the two methods?

 Section 5.
 GO Analysis
 ----------------------

 Gene Set Gene Ontology (GO) Enrichment is a method to determine over-represented or under-represented GO terms for a given set of genes.
 GO terms are formal structured controlled vocabularies (ontologies) for gene products in terms of their biological function.
 The goal of this analysis is to determine the biological process the given set of genes are associated with.

 To perform Gene Set GO Enrichment online go to the website <http://www.geneontology.org/page/go-enrichment-analysis>.
 Paste your significant gene list from section 4.
-Then, select "biological process" and "homo sapiens", and click submit.
+Then, select “biological process” and “homo sapiens”, and click submit.

 > **Question**: What pathway has the most significant “Entities p-value”?
 Do the most significant pathways listed match your previous KEGG results?
 What factors could cause differences between the two methods?

 Session Information
 -------------------